dgursoy/tike/README.rst

 Features
 ========
-- Simulation of scanning geometries
+- Simulation of arbitrary fly-scanning geometries in 3D
 - 3D object reconstruction from ptychography data
 - Algorithms for imaging thick objects